Greg Grunberg: Career

 Grunberg got his first credited role in Matt Stone and Trey Parker's 1998 film BASEketball.
 From 1998 to 2002, he appeared as Sean Blumberg on Felicity.
 He appeared from 2001 to 2006 as Eric Weiss on Alias.
 He left that series as a regular to star on the NBC sitcom, Grand Union.
 Since 2003, Abrams had planned a series called The Catch about a bounty hunter, starring Grunberg in the lead role.
 Suggested for both the 2004–05 and 2005–06 seasons, the series was never produced; however, a pilot episode was shot.

-Abrams also cast Grunberg in a brief role as the pilot for the 2004 series Lost.
+Abrams also cast Grunberg in a brief role as a pilot for the 2004 series Lost.
 Grunberg returned for the first-season finale, but his scenes were cut for time and were instead included on the season 1 DVD set.
 He also appeared in a small role in Mission: Impossible III, which Abrams directed.

-Grunberg had a major role in the NBC TV show Heroes.
-He played police officer Matt Parkman, who has the power of telepathy.
-Grunberg guest-starred on House.
-He was offered a part in Star Trek, which Abrams directed, but was unable to take it because of a conflict with another project he was working on (although he provided the voice for Kirk's stepfather in the opening sequence).
+Grunberg had a major role in the NBC TV show Heroes as telepathic police officer Matt Parkman.
+He was offered a part in Star Trek, which Abrams directed, but was unable to do so because of scheduling conflicts.
+In the final film, he voices Kirk's stepfather in the opening sequence.
 Grunberg voices FBI agent Ethan Thomas in the video game Condemned: Criminal Origins.

 Outside of acting, Grunberg is known as one of the creators of the Yowza!!
 Android and iPhone application, a GPS-aware coupon-referring program.
+The company was acquired in 2014 by Spindle, a mobile commerce solutions firm.